 At Surrey Hills All Saints we provide weekly Forest School sessions for EYFS and KS1.
-Children engage in motivating and achievable tasks and activities throughout the year and in all weathers.
+Children engage in motivating and achievable tasks and activities, at different times of the year and in almost all weathers.
 Children work with tools, play, learn boundaries of behaviour; both physical and social, grow in confidence, self-esteem and motivation whilst developing an understanding of the natural world.
-We have our own Nature Garden in the school grounds with a range of different habitats as well as two ponds and areas for growing fruit, vegetables and flowers.

-At KS2, children have a weekly session of Forest School for a dedicated half term.
 Opportunities to develop outdoor learning experiences in KS2 along with Forest School experiences aim to build a strong bond and understanding of the natural world and the importance of caring for it.
 The experiences strengthen social and communication skills; improve the ability to work in groups effectively, work through practical problems and challenges, build confidence in decision making and evaluating risk, and generally raise self-esteem and a confidence in the children's own abilities.
-Research has shown that these foundations help to raise academic achievements.
+These foundations help to raise their academic achievements.